mrfrunze/christmas-recipe-site/backend/README.md

 ---

-## 📞 Поддержка
+## 📞 Support

-Если у вас возникли проблемы:
+If you encounter problems:
-1. Проверьте раздел "Устранение неполадок"
+1. Check the "Troubleshooting" section
-2. Убедитесь, что все зависимости установлены
+2. Make sure all dependencies are installed
-3. Проверьте подключение к интернету
+3. Check your internet connection
-4. Убедитесь, что API сервер доступен
+4. Make sure the API server is accessible

 ---

-## 📄 Лицензия
+## 📄 License

 ISC

 ---

-**Последнее обновление:** 2024
+**Last updated:** 2024